By Kori ~ May 31st, 2012.

 - A very good Quality rating of >=3.5 stars (out of 5)

 - Must be widely available

-H3, an abbreviation for Horse Heaven Hills, is the newest tier of wines in the Columbia Crest portfolio and was created to showcase the region in which their winery is located.
+H3, an abbreviation for Horse Heaven Hills, is one of the tiers in the Columbia Crest portfolio and showcases the region in which their winery is located.
 All of the fruit used to produce H3 wines come from the Horse Heaven Hills AVA.

 Quality: 3.5 stars (out of 5)

 QPR: 5 bangs for your buck (out of 5)